RamzyVirani/laravel-boilerplate/readme.md

 - zizaco/entrust: 1.9.1

 ## Installation
-- Download the zip of this repository
+- Download the zip of this repository or use `composer create-project ramzyvirani/laravel-boilerplate`
 - Upload it on Web Server
 - Install & Update libraries with `composer update`
 - Set your Database credentials in `.env`.